-The Committee of Technical Experts (CTE) is one of the seven organs mentioned in Article 13 of COTIF and one of the four committees under Article 16 of COTIF.
+The CTE is one of the seven organs mentioned in Article 13 of COTIF and one of the four committees under Article 16 of COTIF.
 The CTE deals with matters which are assigned to it in accordance with COTIF and the APTU and ATMF UR.
 All OTIF Member States may attend sessions of the CTE, but only Contracting States may vote.
 The Rules of Procedure of the CTE are published on OTIF's website.